DFreezy/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01/DUWFRI353_WFC2401_GroupA_DuwayneFrieslaar_CDV01.md

     - Describe the preparations or groundwork necessary for your long-term aspirations.

-    Sticking to deadlines
-    being respectful, and always learning
+    Sticking to deadlines when things get hard.
+Just to get better, and learn more. being respectful, and always learning
-    perfecting existing skills
-    Learning new skills
+    perfecting existing skills, so I could stand out as an expert Learning new skills so I can be somewhat diverse.

     - Consider additional skills, experiences, or qualifications needed.